grnet/kamaki/docs/setup.rst

 Setup
 =====

-Kamaki is easy to install from source or as a package.
-Some advanced or ui features are optional and can be installed separately.
-Kamaki behavior can be configured in the kamaki config file.
+Kamaki is easy to install from the official repository or with the pypi mechanism.

 Quick Setup
 -----------